-Shipping container homes are extremely affordable.
+Shipping container homes offer an achievable route to affordable homeownership.
 When you take the appropriate measures and thoroughly plan the construction of your home, you can further reduce the costs!

 We have shown you three examples of affordable shipping container homes.
 Use these as inspiration to jump-start your own designs.
 Remember that while all the example homes were incredibly cheap, they were also built by the owner, which saves a lot of money.
 If you pay a contractor to build your container home for you, it will significantly raise the cost.